Have One on Me: Commercial performance

-In the week it was released, Have One on Me reached the top 10 of online music stores such as Amazon and the iTunes in the U.S. As a consequence, the album debuted and peaked at number 16 on the Top Digital Albums chart and at number 7 on the Independent Albums chart.
-On the Billboard 200 it debuted and peaked at number 75, selling more than five thousand copies, making it not only her highest charting album, but also her best first week sales yet.
+In the week it was released, Have One on Me reached the top 10 of online music stores such as Amazon and iTunes in the U.S. It debuted and peaked at number 16 on the Top Digital Albums chart and at number 7 on the Independent Albums chart.
+On the Billboard 200, it debuted and peaked at number 75, selling more than five thousand copies, making it not only her highest-charting album, but also her best first week sales yet.
 It also debuted and peaked atop of the Folk Albums, making Have One on Me her second album to reach the top spot of a Billboard chart.
-A week later it fell to number 104 at the first and stayed another week at the top of the latter, becoming, so far, her most successful chart performance.
-On its third week, the album fell to number 140, though it continued to top the Folk albums chart.
-Have One on Me spent a total of four weeks inside the Billboard 200 and it charted inside of the top 40 and the top 5 of the Independent albums and Folk albums charts, respectively for a few more weeks.
-By the end of the year it had sold more than 50,000 copies in the U.S. alone.
+A week later, it fell to number 104 at the first and stayed another week at the top of the latter, becoming, so far, her most successful chart performance.
+On its third week, the album fell to number 140, though it continued to top the Folk Albums chart.
+Have One on Me spent a total of four weeks inside the Billboard 200 and it charted inside of the top 40 and the top 5 of the Independent Albums and Folk Albums charts, respectively for a few more weeks.
+By the end of the year, it had sold more than 50,000 copies in the U.S. alone.
 The album also became her first chart appearance in Canada, debuting and peaking at number 80.

 In Europe, the album also became Newsom's highest chart appearance to date in the majority of the territories, where it peaked at number 46 on the continent's overall chart.

-In the UK it debuted and peaked at number 28 selling 8,481 copies that week, her second album to chart inside the top 50, since Ys peaked at number 41 back in 2006.
+In the UK, it debuted and peaked at number 28 selling 8,481 copies that week, her second album to chart inside the top 50, since Ys peaked at number 41 back in 2006.
 In Ireland, it debuted and peaked at number 24, falling to number 32 a week after its debut.
-The album peaked inside the top 20 of the Norwegian Album Charts, and reached the top 100 of others such as the Swiss's, Netherlands's and the Belgium's albums chart.
+The album peaked inside the top 20 of the Norwegian Album Charts, and reached the top 100 of others such as the Switzerland's, Netherlands's and Belgium's albums charts.
 The album charted lower than its predecessor in France, where it debuted and peaked at number 171.